DiaryParentingVideos

 Laughter is the best cure

-If bath time has become something to dread, it’s time to turn things around.
-Try to view each bath time as an opportunity to improve the experience, instead of as an unavoidable horror.
-If your strategy isn’t working, stop doing it.
-Try something different until you find what works for you and your baby.
+If baby bath time has become something to dread, it’s time to turn things around.
+Try to view each baby bath as an opportunity to improve the experience, instead of as an unavoidable horror.
+Your baby will pick up on your energy, so approach bath time with a positive and patient attitude.

-6 thoughts on “7 Tips for Better Baby Bath Time
+6 thoughts on “How to Bathe a Newborn: 7 Tips for Better Baby Bath Time

 • Great tips.
 Luckily all of my children have adored bath time and still do, especially when the bath water is nice and warm.
 I think a lot of people make the mistake of panicking about it being too warm and cold baths aren’t fun for anyone! #bestandworst